ESF has a number of traditions that unite students, alumni, faculty and staff. Here are some of the interesting and fun traditions at ESF.

 Robin Hood Oak: Legend holds that this stately tree behind Bray Hall grew from an acorn obtained by a faculty member from the mighty oak that sheltered Robin Hood and his band of Merry Men in England’s Sherwood Forest.
 The first tree to be listed on the National Register of Historic Trees in the United States, it is a popular shady spot on campus, and the namesake of the coveted Robin Hood Oak Award.

-TGIFs/TGIOs: Referred to most often as simply "TG", Thank Goodness it's Friday! gatherings are sponsored by student government once a month on Friday afternoons in Nifkin Lounge.
-The Graduate Student Association also offers TG's for their constituency.
-TG's offer free refreshments, and are well attended by students, faculty and staff.
+TGIFs/TGIOs: Referred to most often as simply "TG," Thank Goodness it's Friday! gatherings are sponsored by student government once a month on Friday afternoons in Nifkin Lounge.
+The Graduate Student Association also offers TGs for their constituency.
+TG' offer free refreshments, and are well attended by students, faculty and staff.

 Ice Cream Socials: Held at least once each semester regardless of weather, this event features free hand-dipped ice cream cones and sundaes and gives students a sweet break from their studies.

-December Soriee: This is a semi-formal dinner-dance held the evening of the December Commencement (graduation).
+December Soirée: This is a semi-formal dinner-dance held the evening of the December graduation.
 Sponsored by the student government and hosted by a team of student managers, the program includes fine food, student recognition, music and dancing.

 Spring Awards Banquet: An annual event since 1913, this is a special occasion for the entire College.
 Planned and hosted by a team of student managers, the evening program includes student and guest speakers, recognition of students, faculty and staff for excellence in academics and service, and installation of new student government officers.
 This semi-formal affair includes dinner, music and dancing, and is usually held in March-April.